Untangling Rhetoric, Pathos, and Aesthetics in Data Visualization: Methodology

 \subsection{Framework for Literature Review}

-We used the framework proposed by Greenhalgh et al. (2005)~\cite{GREENHALGH2005417} to navigate and assess relevant literature across diverse scientific domains, even without conducting a complete systematic review.
+We used the framework proposed by Greenhalgh et al.~\cite{GREENHALGH2005417} to navigate and assess relevant literature across diverse scientific domains, even without conducting a complete systematic review.
 Their meta-narrative review process comprises six key phases: \textit{Planning, searching, mapping, appraisal, synthesis,} and \textit{recommendations}.
-Following this framework, we discussed the research question in a multidisciplinary team and used an open-ended format to explore the historical evolution of rhetorical elements in data visualizations.
-The research question was: How can data visualizations be contextualized within the historical evolution of rhetoric, aesthetics, and pathos and in what ways can this inform design decisions for effective data visualizations?
-This approach allows a broad coverage of peer-reviewed articles, encompassing both contemporary and historical perspectives on rhetorical techniques with a thematic focus on visual data representation.
-Throughout the search phase, we employed diverse queries, as defined in detail in Section \ref{section:search}, to explore a range of literature across different scientific domains.
-We assessed the significance of identified studies and papers as a team, aiming for comprehensive insights into their contributions to our research.
+Following this framework, we discussed the research question with a multidisciplinary team and used an open-ended format to explore the historical evolution of rhetorical elements in data visualizations.
+The research question was: How can data visualizations be contextualized within the historical evolution of rhetoric, pathos, and aesthetics, and in what ways can this inform design decisions for data visualizations?
+This approach allows for a broad coverage of peer-reviewed articles, encompassing contemporary and historical perspectives on rhetorical strategies with a thematic focus on visual data representation.
+Throughout the search phase, we employed diverse queries, as detailed in the following subsection, to explore a range of literature across different scientific domains.
+As a team, we assessed the significance of identified studies and papers, aiming for comprehensive insights into their contributions to our research.